 In FRC: How It’s Made, we’re spotlighting the process to make FRC, from fiber and yarn weaving, to engineering of AR / FR properties, all the way to garment manufacturing – with videos and commentary from industry experts.

 Quality is the foundation of every piece of FRC we make.
-Tyndale is proud to manufacture FRC exclusively in the USA – creating jobs, supporting our economy, and ensuring the highest quality and compliance with industry standards.
-Follow along in our series we as go through the process of making FRC - and gain an understanding of why USA-made is so important:
+Tyndale is proud to manufacture a full line of AR/FR products in the USA.
+Follow along in our series we as go through the process of making FRC:

 How It's Made: Fiber and Yarn Spinning and Weaving Process